Shane Greene: New York Yankees

 The New York Yankees selected Greene in the 15th round of the 2009 MLB draft.
 He was added to the 40-man roster on November 20, 2013.
 He won the Kevin Lawn Award as the Yankees Minor League Pitcher of the Year for 2013.

-Greene was assigned to the Scranton/Wilkes-Barre RailRiders of the Class AAA International League to start the 2014 season.
+Greene was assigned to the Scranton/Wilkes-Barre RailRiders of the Triple–A International League to start the 2014 season.
 He was promoted to the major leagues on April 9, 2014.
 He made his MLB debut against the Boston Red Sox in Fenway Park on April 24.
 In July, Greene replaced Vidal Nuño in the Yankees starting rotation, and he remained in the starting rotation for the remainder of the season.
 He ended the season with a 5–4 win–loss record and a 3.78 earned run average (ERA), while recording more than one strikeout per inning pitched.